Theory of Quantum Matter Unit (Nic Shannon)

 The Theory of Quantum Matter group uses a wide range of numerical and analytic techniques to explore these phenomena.
 Interests represented in the group include novel phases in quantum materials; topological aspects of quantum matter; statistical physics; the application of machine learning to problems in many-body physics; and many-body aspects of quantum computing.

 The group has a particular insterest in frustrated magnets - systems torn between one choice and another.
 The way in which these materials resolve their difficulties has proved a constant source of beautiful, and unexpected, new ideas.
 We also work closely with experimental physicists, and chemists developing new quantum materials.

 You can read more about this work in our Annual Reports, as well as in the papers listed on our Publications page.

 Selected Recent Publications

-"From pinch points to pinch lines: a new spin liquid on the pyrochlore lattice"
+"Rank-2 U(1) spin liquid on the breathing pyrochlore lattice"

 "Identification of emergent constraints and hidden order in frustrated magnets using tensorial kernel methods of machine learning"

 "Experimental signatures of emergent quantum electrodynamics in a quantum spin ice"